neume-network/neuIPs/neuIPs/neuIP-5.md

 additional measures needed to catalyze Neume's evolution and foster its adoption as a decentralized network.

-This proposal is for the builders.
 By reducing the operational burden of running a node and enhancing the benefits for those who do, it aims to position Neume as an attractive network for builders.
 In this vision, builder-operators can customize schemas and datasets, with node colocation and ownership offering further appeal.

 The proposal indicates a transition from monolithic to atomic schemas, laying the groundwork for custom nodes with granular data requirements, app-specific